convergedtarkus/dotfiles/githubHelpers/README.md

 # What These Are
-These are small javascript functions/code that can be run from a bookmark to perform bulk operations or simple view modifications.
+These are small javascript functions/code that can be run from a bookmark to perform bulk operations or simple view modifications to Github pages.

 # How To Use
 Run the makeBookmark.bash script, give it an input of one of the scripts and copy the output.